-- 6.27.
+6.28.
 In case a robot touches one of the opponents' robots the match is stopped and judges decide if it was intentional or not.
 If it was by accident, the number of the balls on each half is calculated to get the score.
-If it was on purpose, by any team, that team will lose the match by 8-0. - 6.28.
+If it was on purpose, by any team, that team will lose the match by 8:-4.
+If a robot permanently reaches over to the other team's game field (e.g. robot stays in one place and is levitating an arm above the opponent's game field), that would be counted as looking for contact on purpose.

+6.29.
 A team's robot is not allowed to touch the surface (mat and the ramp's slope) on the opponent's half of the field.
-If such situation happens the match is stopped and the team that violated the rule will lose the match by 8-0.
+If such situation happens the match is stopped and the team that violated the rule will lose the match by 8:-4.
 The robot is allowed to touch the face of the ramp which is perpendicular to the main plane of the game field.